sethgirvan/binlight/README.md

 binlight
 ========

-Firmware for ATtiny13(A) and ATtiny85 (and probably others) -based flashlight drivers.
+Firmware for ATtiny13(A) and ATtiny85 (and probably other AVRs) -based flashlight drivers.
 It is written in AVR assembly and includes some some unusual features while still fitting in the meager 1KiB of flash program memory on the ATtiny13A.

 Features
 --------